The race against time to save Pompeii

 Bids to take our minds off the pandemic?
 A sudden global interest in ancient history?
 The rise of social media making photos of ancient horses go viral?
 Not so much -- the reason that so much is being discovered these days is that in the past few years, the site has undergone its first major excavations in decades.

-"The excavations which they're doing now are the biggest in at least 50 years," says Stephen Kay, Archaeology Officer at the British School of Rome, who oversaw a dig on the site from 2015-17.
+"The excavations which they're doing now are the biggest in at least 50 years," says Stephen Kay, Archaeology Officer at the British School of Rome, who oversaw a dig on the site from 2015 to 2017.

-"For all of us, from the public to archaeologists, the new excavations are fascinating.

 Swathes of the city still underground